Clastify logo

 What periodicity means

 Shielding is the reduction in attraction between the nucleus and an outer electron caused by inner electrons repelling that outer electron.
-Effective nuclear charge is the net positive attraction an electron experiences after shielding has been taken into account.
+Effective nuclear charge is the net positive attraction experienced by an electron after shielding has been taken into account.

 Image